kybeka/kybeka/README.md

 my name is kyla, and i am a student @ [USI](https://www.usi.ch/en). i'm currently writing my BSc thesis in smalltalk.

-in my free time i love to pick up hobbies and then...drop them. i also love to cook, and when i travel i always take some film along :camera_flash:.
+in my free time i love to pick up hobbies and then...drop them. i also love cooking, and when i travel i always take some film along :camera_flash:.

 ## here's some stats: